emfcamp/badge-2024-documentation/docs/using-the-badge/end-user-manual.md

 Attach the other end of the ribbon camera to the back board.
 Then gently push the display into the pins on the front of the badge.

+!!! note "Display not working?"

+    If your display is broken, you can acquire a new one on [Aliexpress](https://www.aliexpress.com/item/1005005936868343.html) or [Amazon](https://www.amazon.co.uk/ARCELI-Arduino-Resolution-Interface-Display/dp/B0CFXVD9HX/).

 ### 4. Flash your badge

 Follow the directions in [Flash your badge](#flash-your-badge) before you continue assembly.